pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

 BXRetail is a Single Page Application (SPA) built with React; JSX, Javascript, react-router, react-strap, SASS, JSON.

 ## Use Cases
+*Incognito or private browser windows may lead to unexpected behavior, please use a regular browser window.*

 ### Guest Checkout
 1. Click **Weekly Deals** on the navigation bar.